 Rate (per 100,000)

 Note: Rates are crude per 100,000 population.

 For more detail, see Data tables A4–5 and D4–5.

-In 2018–19, Indigenous Australians were 1.3 times as likely as other Australians to be hospitalised due to a fall injury, after adusting for differences in population age (Table 6).
-This trend was reversed for deaths, where non-Indigenous Australians were 1.3 times as likely to die due to a fall than Indigenous Australians, although readers are advised to use these data with caution due to low numbers (Table 7).
+In 2019–20, Indigenous Australians were 1.4 times as likely as non-Indigenous Australians to be hospitalised due to a fall injury, after adjusting for differences in population age (Table 7).
+This trend was reversed for deaths, where non-Indigenous Australians were 1.2 times as likely to die due to a fall than Indigenous Australians, although readers are advised to use these data with caution due to low numbers (Table 8).

 For more detail, see Data table A6 and D6.

-The age-specific rate of falls hospitalisations was highest among the 65 and over life-stage age group for both Indigenous and other Australians (Figure 5).
+The age-specific rate of falls hospitalisations was highest among the 65 and over life-stage age group for both Indigenous and non-Indigenous Australians (Figure 6).
 Deaths data are not presented because of small numbers.

-Hospitalisations due to falls showed a slight variation from most other causes of injury when examined by remoteness.
+Hospitalisations due to falls showed a slight variation from most other causes of injury when examined by remoteness of usual residency.
 For the majority of causes, the most remote areas had the highest rates and the least remote areas had the lowest rates.
-For falls, while the highest rate continues to be the most remote areas, the lowest rate was in Inner regional areas.
+For falls, while the highest rate continues to be in the most remote areas, the lowest rate was in Inner regional areas.

 The pattern of falls deaths according to remoteness of usual residence was also different to that of most other causes of injury.
-In 2018–19, people living in Outer regional areas areas had the highest rate and were 1.1 times as likely to die due to a fall than people living in Major cities (Table 9).
+In 2019–20, people living in Inner regional areas had the highest rate and were 1.1 times as likely to die due to a fall than people living in Major cities (Table 10).